 To that end, just when you thought it was "prom dress" competition all over again, with the hint that backstage waited pouty, bossy, spoiled teen clients that the designers really needed to fail to make happy, Tim Gunn shows up to tell the them that -- SURPRISE -- they are going to be designing for their models this week.
-The <I>Models of The Runway</I>, in fact.
+The Models of The Runway, in fact.
 He says that out loud to remind you that it comes on at 11, right after this show and would it kill you to put a season pass in your TiVo, assholes?
 He'd say it while surfing on the hood of a Saturn if this show still gave a flying heck about Saturns.

-Here's what I can personally tell you about <I>Models of The Runway</I>, because I do watch and I do care: Matar cried when her best pal Whatserface got the Auf last week.
+Here's what I can personally tell you about Models of The Runway, because I do watch and I do care: Matar cried when her best pal Whatserface got the Auf last week.
 Also, Fatma will schmooze anyone, hump their leg if she has to, until she finds them to be a pitiably cracked rung on her career ladder.
 Then she will talk shit.